MakeSchool-Tutorials/Makestagram-Swift-V3/P20-Building-The-Timeline/content.md

 In this section, you learned two important concepts:

-First, we implemented a timeline sevice method to display posts of users we're following.
+1. First, we implemented a timeline service method to display posts of users we've followed

-You have also used to implement a `UIRefreshControl`.
-This component is extremely useful for displaying a loading indicator when the table view is reloading data and letting the user refresh data on their own.
+1. We've have also used to implement a `UIRefreshControl`.
+This component is extremely useful for displaying a loading indicator when the table view is reloading data and letting the user refresh data on their own

-If you happen to build an app that contains a timeline, these components will be very useful.
+If you decided to build other apps that contain timelines, both of these concepts will be very useful.

 In the next step we will take a little step back and review all the things you have learned through this tutorial so far.